Sue9104/web-manual/interface/root.md

 ## User Management

  Root can do nothing but manage users.
-Detail translation operations please register a user.
+If you want more translation operations, please register a user.

 ![](/assets/interface.root.png)